ThomasKoppensteiner/sidekiq-undertaker/README.md

 ## Impressions

 **Attention** The following demo images are
-[outdated and need the be recreated](https://github.com/ThomasKoppensteiner/sidekiq-cleaner/issues/2), but the still give a good impression how the views of the plugin look like.
+[outdated and need to be recreated](https://github.com/ThomasKoppensteiner/sidekiq-cleaner/issues/2), but the still give a good impression how the views of the plugin look like.

 #### Overview